-Jazz and Mozart, Jewish and silent films and astrology and Allen Ginsberg are in the motley mix of July 2013 events in the San Francisco Bay Area; see below for when and where.
-This month, the world’s fastest sailboats are gliding on our bay, but first check out our landlubbers’ guide to the America’s Cup (so you’ll know what it all means) and the best places to watch the Cup races.
-We also have a separate guide to July 4 fireworks and festivities in San Francisco and the Bay Area and list of Bastille Day (July 14) celebrations.
+Jazz and Mozart, Jewish films and Japanese pop culture, and fetishes and Frida Kahlo are in the motley mix of July 2014 events in the San Francisco Bay Area; see below for when and where.
+We also have a separate guide to July 4 fireworks and festivities in SF and other Bay Area cities.

 Fillmore Jazz Festival

 July 5 & 6, at 10 am–6 pm

 The annual festival this year highlights Bay Area women artists, including Kim Nalley, Kitty Margolis, Pamela Rose and Lavay Smith.
 Besides music on multiple stages, there's artwork, crafts and gourmet food and drink for sale.

 On Fillmore Street between Jackson and Eddy, San Francisco.
 Free.